England Study Abroad Program at the University of the Arts

 CoursesWhere can I find a list of courses that the university offers?

-As an IFSA-Butler student, you are entitled to enroll in the full-time undergraduate course in the subject of your choice at one of five colleges:
+As an IFSA-Butler student, you are entitled to enroll in the full-time undergraduate course in the subject of your choice at one of six colleges:

 - Camberwell College of Arts